ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/SmartLocks.rst

 **C. How is this use of computation beneficial and who benefits?**

 The building does not have to worry about replacing locks if keys are lost or stolen.
-The privacy policy of the company who made the locks says it could use people's location data for marketing purposes.
+The privacy policy of the company that made the locks says it could use people's location data for marketing purposes.

 **D. How is this use of computation harmful and who is harmed?**